 Daisy Edgar-Jones as Zara in Albion.
 Photo: Marc Brenner

 The thrust-stage garden contains all the action, with one great tree hanging overhead in Miriam Buether’s straightforward but nevertheless evocative design.
-Long, stylized and ritualistic set changes depict the garden’s growth and complement the otherwise dialogue-led and naturalistic scenes.
+Long, stylised and ritualistic set changes depict the garden’s growth and complement the otherwise dialogue-led and naturalistic scenes.

-Bartlett uses the garden as a clear and fecund metaphor for post-Brexit nation.
+Bartlett uses the garden as a clear and fecund metaphor for a post-Brexit nation.
 Audrey’s passion for the garden, a national project as she sees it, jars with the community’s longstanding tradition of holding events on the estate.
 But the garden metaphor also moves from the populace to the personal, exploring motherhood and grief as well.

-In the most Goold-esque moment, Robinson’s Anna becomes overwhelmed and tries in desperation to fill her grief, with the haunting image of her lost lover, crashing thunder, and music around her.
+In the most Goold-esque moment, Coulby’s Anna becomes overwhelmed and tries in desperation to fill her grief, with the haunting image of her lost lover, crashing thunder, and music around her.
 The moment defies what has come before and suggests a second half that might further break the conventions of the piece.